 By Senior Master Sgt.
-Christopher Underwood, 129th Rescue Wing Human Resources Advisor / Published September 08, 2010
+Chris Underwood, 129th Rescue Wing Human Resources Advisor

 MOFFETT FEDERAL AIRFIELD, Calif. --

-₋ Strategic execution is shared and formulated to build upon the future vitality of our force.
-Without a doubt, engaged Airmen are on the pursuit of excellence!
+- Strategic execution is shared and formulated to build upon the future vitality of our force.
+Without a doubt, engaged Airmen are in the pursuit of excellence!

 - What is your personal commitment to support and develop Airmen to lead?

 - What contributions are you making to engage your Airmen in preparing themselves for future possibilities?

 - Do you lead so that your Airmen can tell their Airmen that you stood for something and you acted on it?

 Recommended films to watch this month: "The Education of Charlie Banks" and "The Great Debaters"